upstream-se/guidebook-draft/docs/index.md

 - Each released version is frozen
 - The current version reflects the latest accepted state
 - Future changes are introduced incrementally and transparently

+## Contributing

+This guidebook evolves through structured and governed change.

+Contributions — including proposals for new definitions, refinements to existing concepts, extensions of analyses, or structural adjustments — are subject to explicit editorial governance.

+↗ See [Guidebook governance](./meta/) for the governance framework that regulates the structure, authorship, evolution, and authority of the guidebook.

 ## Intended audience